Madurai: Religious sites

 The Kallalagar temple, Alagar Koyil, is a celebrated Vishnu temple 21 km northeast of Madurai situated at the foothills of Solaimalai.
 The deity, Kallazhagar, is believed to be the brother of Meenakshi and worshiped by Meenakshi, the presiding deity at the Meenakshi temple.
 The festival calendars of these two temples overlap during the Meenakshi Thirukalyanam festival.
 The temple is glorified in the Naalayira Divya Prabandham, the early medieval Tamil canon of the Alvar saints from the 5th–9th centuries CE.
 It is one of the 108 Divya Desams dedicated to Maha Vishnu, who is worshiped as Kallalagar, and his consort Lakshmi as Thirumagal.
 This temple is called as Thirumaliruncholai in Sangam literatures and Naalayira Divya Prabandham sung by Tamil Alvar saints.

-Pazhamudircholai, one of the other six abodes of the Hindu god Murugan, is located atop the Solaimalai hill.
+The Murugan temple of Pazhamudircholai, one of the other six abodes of the Hindu god Murugan, is located atop the Solaimalai hill.
 Thiruparankundram is a hill 8 km away from Madurai, where the Hindu god Murugan is believed to have married Deivanai.
 The temple is the first among the six holy abodes of Murugan, the Arupadai Veedu, literally "Six Battle Camps", and one of the most visited tourist spots in Madurai.
 The temple has a wide range of Hindu gods carved on the walls.

-Kazimar Big Mosque is the first Muslim place of worship in the city.
+The Kazimar Big Mosque is the first Muslim place of worship in the city.
 It was constructed under the supervision of Kazi Syed Tajuddin, believed to be a descendant of the prophet Muhammed.
 He came from Oman and received the piece of land from the Pandya ruler, Kulasekara Pandiyan during the 13th century.
 It is claimed to be the oldest Islamic monument in Madurai.
 The dargah of Madurai Hazrats called as Madurai Maqbara is located inside the mosque.
-Tirupparankunram Dargah is the grave of an Islamic saint who came from Jeddah; his festival is celebrated during Rajab every Hijri year.
+The Tirupparankunram Dargah is the grave of an Islamic saint who came from Jeddah; his festival is celebrated during Rajab every Hijri year.

-Goripalayam Mosque is located in Gorippalayam, the name of which is derived from the Persian word Gor, meaning Grave.
+The Goripalayam Mosque is located in Gorippalayam, the name of which is derived from the Persian word Gor, meaning Grave.
 The graves of Hazrat Sulthan Alauddin Badhusha, Hazrat Sulthan Shamsuddeen Badhusha and Hazrat Sulthan Ghaibuddeen Badhusha are found here.
 The urus festival of this dargah is held on 15th night of the Islamic month of Rabi al-awwal on every hijri year.
 St. Mary's Cathedral is the seat of the Roman Catholic Archdiocese of Madurai.
 Samanar Malai and Panchapandavar Malai are important Jain centres.